siyingcheng/smile-docs/docs/auto-frameworks/appium/index.md

 <Badge type="tip" text="Appium" /><Badge type="warning" text="Automation Framework" />

 ::: info
-In this article, we'll introduce Appium installation, setup of basic drivers, and basic usage.
+This article will introduce Appium installation, setup of basic drivers, and basic usage, with a focus on Java and the XCUITestDriver.
 :::

 ![Appium Architecture](https://www.programsbuzz.com/sites/default/files/inline-images/Picture%202.png)